tanfy929/DS-Net/README.md

-# EM-Net
+# DS-Net
- Code for "EM-Net: An Interpretable Network for Lesion Segmentation on Fundus Image".
+ Code for "DS-Net: A model driven network framework for lesion segmentation on fundus image".